 The HAI Annual Report for 2014 includes data that have been combined from all reporting acute care hospitals in North Carolina.
 Other types of facilities also report HAI data to North Carolina, including rehabilitation wards within acute care hospitals, standalone rehabilitation facilities, long-term acute care hospitals, and specialty hospitals such as psychiatric facilities.
-Data for these the Quarterly all additional facility types are provided in Report for of 2014, available here: http://epi.publichealth.nc.gov/cd/hai/figures.html.
+Data for these Quarterly additional facility types are provided in the Report for all of 2014, available http://epi.publichealth.nc.gov/cd/hai/figures.html.

-This section describes information presented below in Section III.
+The following section describes information presented below in Section III.